SinaEhsanzadeh/SinaEhsanzadeh/README.md

 ###

-I'm Sina and I am currently studying Computer Science.\n I also am an aspiring game developer.\n
+I'm Sina and I am currently studying Computer Science.

+I also am an aspiring game developer.

-Binary needs to end, trinary is the future.\n
+Binary needs to end, trinary is the future.

 ###